afrigeri/geologic-symbols/README.md

 WHY DO I HAVE TO CITE THIS WORK?
 --------------------------------

 Because, we are working for you!
-Seriously, developing this it is a time-consuming process - but we believe this project will results in beautiful and more undestandable maps abroad.
+Seriously, developing this it is a time-consuming process - but we believe this project will results in beautiful and more understandable maps abroad.

 HOW TO CITE THIS WORK